jargon-io/jargon/README.md

 ```

 ## TODO
-* make it easier to configure different LLM providers with env vars
 * specs
 * better UI for ask question -> fetch web results
 * publish docker image on GH and add compose recipe to readme